sachsmc/plotROC-paper/Paper/sachs2015plotROC.md

 There are many ways to solve this with \pkg{d3.js}, but I decided to use Voronoi polygons to map the cursor location to the nearest point on the ROC curve.
 The idea is that for the set of cutoff points along the ROC curve, the \code{d3.geom.voronoi} function chain computes a set of polygons overlaying the plotting region such that the area of each polygon contains the region of the plot closest to it's corresponding cutoff point.
 Hover events are bound to the polygons so that when the mouse cursor moves around the plotting region, the closest point on the ROC curve is made visible.
 Similarly, click events are bound to the polygons so that the appropriate confidence region is made visible upon clicking.
 The svg code and all necessary \proglang{JavaScript} code is returned in the character string provided by \code{export_interactive_roc}.

 This approach is similar to what is done in the \pkg{gridSVG} \code{grid.animate} function, which uses the svg \code{<animate />} tags.
 However, the available features were not sufficient for my needs, which is why I used \pkg{d3.js}.
 There are several other \proglang{R} packages that aim to create interactive figures.
 The authors of \pkg{animint} [@animint] created an extensive \proglang{JavaScript} library that creates plots in a similar way as \pkg{ggplot2}.
 A set of interactive features can be added to plots using \pkg{d3.js}. \pkg{ggvis} [@ggvis], \pkg{rCharts} [@rcharts], and the more recently released \pkg{htmlwidgets} [@htmlwidgets] all leverage existing charting libraries written in \proglang{JavaScript}. \pkg{qtlcharts} [@qtlcharts] uses a set of custom \proglang{JavaScript} and \pkg{d3.js} functions to visualize data from genetic experiments.
 Their general approach is to manipulate the data and create options in \proglang{R}, and then let the charting libraries or functions handle the rendering and interactivity. \pkg{plotROC} lets \proglang{R} do the rendering, allowing the figures to be consistent across print and web-based media, and retaining the distinctive \proglang{R} style.
 This also allows users to manipulate the figures directly in \proglang{R} to suit their needs, using tools that are more accessible and familiar to most \proglang{R} users.
+Then, the \proglang{JavaScript} adds a layer of interactivity to the rendered figures.

 # Discussion